azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 The address may vary in your environment, for the sample here, it's `10.244.0.5`.
 Please note the address down, as you will need it in the next step.

-Now, we can deploy a simple API that is able to manage `Contacts` objects, that means Create/Read/Update/Delete contacts of a very simple CRM app.
+Now, we can deploy an CRUD API that is able to manage `Contacts` objects i.e. that can create/read/update/delete contacts of a CRM app.

 The image needs to be built upfront and put in your container registry.
-So, please go to the folder `day7/apps/dotnetcore/Scm` and build the API image:
+Go to the folder `day7/apps/dotnetcore/Scm` and build the API image:

 ```shell
 $ docker build -t <ACR_NAME>.azurecr.io/adc-api-sql:1.0 -f ./Adc.Scm.Api/Dockerfile .